uvalib/guides/testing/README.md

 `yo polymer:seed <component-name>`,
 the component's README file will provide information on installation of this tool and how to execute it.

 Configuration settings for WCT are stored in a wct.conf.json file.
+To run WCT on your development box and exclude SauceLabs testing, you need to add
+`      "disabled": true,`
+to the sauce section of the wct.conf.json file.
+But this needs to be removed when committing the changes and running tests via Travis; otherwise the SauceLabs testing will result in an error indicating no browser configuration was specified.

 ### Selenium